-From September 1 to 2, 2019, Hurricane Dorian made landfall over Abaco and Grand Bahama as a Category 5 storm, bringing sustained winds of approximately 180 miles per hour, heavy rains and storm surge.
-Grand Bahama had flooding in some areas, affecting houses, the international airport, roads and bridges.
-Abaco, the most affected island, had significant damage in its private and public infrastructure; including flattened homes, downed power lines and damaged roads.
+In September 2019, Hurricane Dorian made landfall over Abaco and Grand Bahama as a Category 5 storm on the Saffir-Simpson hurricane wind scale, bringing sustained winds of approximately 180 miles per hour, heavy rains and storm surge.
+Grand Bahama took on massive flooding in some areas, affecting houses, the international airport, roads and bridges.
+Abaco, the most severely affected island, suffered significant damage in its private and public infrastructure; including thousands of flattened homes, downed power lines and damaged roads and water wells.

-FINCO does not have exposures in Abaco but approximately 11% of the portfolio corresponds to Grand Bahama.
-The hurricane is a significant event for the legal entity.
-Confirmed losses have been difficult to ascertain at the end of fiscal 2019 given that information has been limited.
+The Group does not have exposures in Abaco but approximately 11% of the portfolio corresponds to Grand Bahama.
+The hurricane was a significant event for the legal entity.